Jaromír Jágr: New York Rangers (2004–2008)

 Due to the new CBA signed before the start of the 2005–06 season, Jágr's salary was reduced to $7.8 million, the maximum allowed under the terms of the new salary cap.

-During the NHL labor dispute in 2004–05, he had played for HC Kladno in the Czech Republic, and afterward for Avangard Omsk in the Russian Superleague (RSL).
+During the NHL labor dispute in 2004–05, he played for HC Kladno in the Czech Republic and, afterward, for Avangard Omsk in the Russian Superleague (RSL).

-Jágr led the Czech Republic to gold at the 2005 World Hockey Championships in Austria and was elected a tournament all-star in the process.
+Jágr led the Czech Republic to gold at the 2005 World Hockey Championships in Austria and was elected a tournament all-star.
 He also became a member of hockey's prestigious Triple Gold Club, players who have won a Stanley Cup, a World Hockey Championship and an Olympic gold medal.

-Prior to the 2005–06 season, the Rangers had missed the playoffs for seven consecutive seasons.
+Before the 2005–06 season, the Rangers had missed the playoffs for seven consecutive seasons.
 Following the fire sale of the high-priced, underachieving veterans that made up the team's roster (as well as the retirement of long-time captain Mark Messier), many experts picked the Rangers to be the worst team in the NHL.
-Jágr disagreed and promised the team would surprise a lot of people and make the Stanley Cup playoffs.
+Jágr disagreed and promised the team would surprise many people and make the Stanley Cup playoffs.
 He started strong during the beginning of the 2005 season and the return from the lockout of the NHL.
 He became only the fourth player in NHL history to score ten or more goals in less than ten games at the start of a season.
 His return to dominance helped the Rangers return to the Stanley Cup playoffs, but injuries to Jágr and others contributed to a four-game sweep in the first round by the New Jersey Devils.

 Jágr scored his 1,400th point on a power-play goal against the Philadelphia Flyers on 2 March 2006, pushing him past Jari Kurri into second place all-time among European-born players.
 He later passed Stan Mikita to become the all-time leader.

 On 18 March 2006, against the Toronto Maple Leafs, Jágr became only the sixth Rangers player in team history to break the 100-point barrier, and became the only Ranger right winger to score 100 points in a season.

 On 27 March 2006, against the Buffalo Sabres, Jágr had a goal and an assist, which tied both the Rangers' single-season goal record of 52 (Adam Graves, 1993–94) and the Rangers' single-season points record of 109 (Jean Ratelle, 1971–72).
 Two nights later, on 29 March, Jágr passed Ratelle when he assisted on Petr Průcha's first-period goal against the New York Islanders' Rick DiPietro.
 On 8 April, against the Boston Bruins, Jágr scored his NHL-leading 53rd goal of the season, breaking the Rangers' single-season goals record.